apatel762/janitor/README.md

   - This option will make it clear that it is about to modify your notes and will ask if you want to back them up.
     - Could use a script arg to bypass this
   - This option will ask you *y/N* (the same way that `nb` does) before continuing. <https://typer.tiangolo.com/tutorial/prompt/#confirm-or-abort>.
+  - **Execution**
+    - The execution stage will read the index into memory and do things to the notes based on the data that we've gathered.
+    - This would involve the usage of **Hooks**, where each hook is applied to a notes while it's being processed.
+    - Every hook is applied sequentially to a note to fully process that note before moving to the next.
+    - Using hooks will allow for extensibility later on because I'm not sure how many operations I will need to perform on my notes (it will depend on how much stuff I want to do to the notes in the first place).
+    - Might be worth introducing the concept of a **Hook Manager** into which hooks can be added.
+The hook manager itself would be iterable, so that it could fit into the proposed structure above.
 - `janitor config`
   - **This whole sub-command is a big 'maybe' from me, don't know how useful it'll *really* be**
   - Use this to manage a config file that controls the behaviour of the rest of the script.